Charliechen114514/CCIMXDesktop/README_EN.md

 - 💾 Memory information system
 - 👨Default user information card display

-Note that you can also register your inbuild card, documentations later release will attempt to show how to do this.
+Note that you can also register your inbuild card, Please refer to [How to build your own cards and insert them dynamically? ](Documentations/HOW_To_Add_Plugins_In_Desktop.md)

 #### Project includes